sirolad/neolingo/WARP.md

 **PWA Configuration**: The app is configured as a Progressive Web App using `next-pwa` with offline caching strategies.
 PWA config is in `next.config.ts` with NetworkFirst caching for HTTP requests.

-**Authentication System**: Uses a mock authentication system (`mockAuth.ts`) with localStorage persistence.
-The `AuthContext` provides authentication state management across the app with login/signup/logout functionality.
+**Authentication System**: Currently uses a mock authentication system (`mockAuth.ts`) with localStorage persistence.
+The `AuthContext` provides authentication state management across the app with login/signup/logout functionality. **PLANNED**: Migration to Supabase authentication for production-ready backend.

 **UI Framework**: Built with shadcn/ui components (configured in `components.json`) using Radix UI primitives and Tailwind CSS for styling.
 Components follow the "new-york" style variant.